pierreyfl/railsremote/README.md

     heroku config --app railsremote | grep ADMIN_PASSWORD

+Or going to heroku https://dashboard.heroku.com/apps/railsremote/settings and clicking `Reveal Config Vars`.

 You can update the password by running

     heroku config:set ADMIN_PASSWORD=yourNewPassword

+Or doing it in the heroku dashboard (link above).

 ### Admin tasks